icsharpcode/CodeConverter/README.md

 Check out the [ConverterController](https://github.com/icsharpcode/CodeConverter/blob/master/Web/Controllers/ConverterController.cs) in the Web project - this is the easiest place to get started.
 Alternatively - with a bit of VS glue code - the [CodeConversion class](https://github.com/icsharpcode/CodeConverter/blob/master/Vsix/CodeConversion.cs) in the VSIX project.

+##  History

+It started as part of [Refactoring Essentials](https://github.com/icsharpcode/RefactoringEssentials).
+However, because of the way analyzers are tied to Visual Studio and Roslyn versions made it super-hard to co-evolve the code converter bits.
+That is why we teased the converters out and they are now a self-contained entity.